Havivw/AWS_SG_Update_rules/README.md

 ## Prerequisites

-Create Api key on AWS with atleast that policy.
+Create Api key on AWS with at least that policy.
 ```shell script
 {
     "Version": "2012-10-17",